 - 3 Calçot onions or scallions, thinly sliced**

 - 3 tablespoons sherry vinegar (or balsamic vinegar)

 - 3 tablespoons avocado oil, melted ghee, coconut oil, etc.

 - 1 tablespoon coconut aminos

 (*in place of the alliums, you can sub in 3 tablespoons of Penzeys Spices’ Sunny Paris seasoning)

 Here’s how to make it:

-Mix together the shallots, onions, vinegar, oil, coconut aminos, salt (2 large pinches), fish sauce, and pepper in a large bowl.
+Mix together the shallots, onions, vinegar, oil, coconut aminos, fish sauce, salt (2 large pinches), and pepper (several grinds) in a large bowl.

 Then, plop the drumsticks on top, and…

 …use your hands to make sure the chicken is well-covered in marinade.